Coaching

 Coaching Summary Dashboard shows coachings per Agent against frequency goal

-2. Training Your Coaches & Developing Coaching Effectiveness – Coaching best practices are housed in AmplifAI and are proactively pushed to Supervisors to help them increase coaching competency.
+Training effective call center coaches is simplified through best practices housed in AmplifAI and proactively pushed to Supervisors to help them increase their coaching competency.

 We’ve worked with some of the best and most innovative customer care organizations over the last two decades to build a set of simple but powerful coaching guides and tools that empower frontline supervisors to be better coaches and leaders.